Dusty Springfield: 1970s

 In the late 1970s, Springfield released two albums on United Artists Records.
-The first was 1978's It Begins Again, produced by Roy Thomas Baker.
+The first was It Begins Again, issued in 1978 and produced by Roy Thomas Baker.
 The album peaked in the UK top 50 and was well received by critics.
-Her 1979 album, Living Without Your Love, did not reach the top 50.
+Her next album, Living Without Your Love (1979), did not reach the top 50.
 In early 1979, Springfield played club dates in New York City.
 In London, she recorded two singles with David Mackay for her UK label, Mercury Records (formerly Philips Records).
 The first was the disco-influenced "Baby Blue", co-written by Trevor Horn and Geoff Downes, which reached no. 61 in the UK.
-The second, "Your Love Still Brings Me to My Knees", released in January 1980, was Springfield's final single for Mercury Records; she had been with them for nearly 20 years.
-On 3 December 1979, she performed a charity concert for a full house at the Royal Albert Hall, in the presence of Princess Margaret.
+The second, "Your Love Still Brings Me to My Knees", released in January 1980, was Springfield's final single for Mercury Records; she had been with the label for nearly 20 years.
+On 3 December 1979, Springfield performed a charity concert for a full house at the Royal Albert Hall, in the presence of Princess Margaret.